Aminocd/slate/source/index.html.md

 --------- | -----------
-id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to owning-user-username | The username of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds currency-name | The name of the currency that the public currency holding holds currency-icon-url | The URL at which the icon picture of the currency that the public currency holding holds can be found amount-atomic | The amount of currency held in the public currency holding, in atomic units (each whole unit is composed of 10^10 atomic units)
+id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds currency-name | The name of the currency that the public currency holding holds currency-icon-url | The URL at which the icon picture of the public currency that the currency holding holds can be found amount-atomic | The amount of currency held in the public currency holding, in atomic units (each whole unit is composed of 10^10 atomic units) is-issuer-active | Whether the user that issues the currency holder is active currency-burn-rate | The annual burn rate of the currency in the holding currency-daily-burn-rate | The daily burn rate of the currency in the holding store-count | The number of stores associated with the currency in the holding issuer-user-id | The ID of the user that issues the currency in the holding issuer-user-name | The username of the user that issues the currency in the holding issuer-user-avatar-url | The URL of the user that issues the currency in the holding

 ## List User's Public Self-Issued Currency Holdings